Benefits of Outsourced Bookkeeping Services

 Here is the Real Cost of a full time Employee

-Now that you’ve determined from above that you shouldn’t be performing these tasks, let’s look at the costs of hiring a full-time employee to perform your bookkeeping services or web design requirements.
+Now that you’ve determined from above that you shouldn’t be performing these tasks, let’s look at the costs of hiring a full-time in-house employee to perform your bookkeeping services.

 Below is a sample case study to outline the areas of expenses which must be considered:

 - Base Salary.
 This is normally quoted as the amount of gross pay being paid to an employee.
 For our example, we will use a base of $40,000 per annum.

 - Annual Vacation is normally a minimum of 2 weeks per year or 4% of the base salary.
 In our example, this is $1,600.

 - Statutory Holidays.
 There are usually 10 stat holidays in Canada each year (this varies slightly from one province to another).
 This is another 2.78% added to the total cost or $1,112 for our case study.